 Long, long, ago, the US Navy issued me a pair of boondockers.
 They had to be one of the ugliest pair of shoes/boots I had ever put on my feet.
 I learned to appreciate their steel toes, and how comfortable they were to march miles in.
 I still have mine, and wear them for yard work, and take them camping.
 Now you probably don’t need a pair of steel-toed boots for work, but what is your work shoe equivalent?
 Many teachers I know swear by Dansko clogs.
 Those are their work shoe.
 My shoe of choice is flat or low heeled pump most of the year, and a low heeled boot in the winter.
 The pewter oxfords I mentioned above are great for my work now, and fill the function of a casual shoe as well.

 A PT Shoe

-Please, please, please do not go running in your old Keds.
-If you are going to run, or do whatever physical training you do, please buy the right kind of shoes for the job.
+Please, please, please!
+Do not go running in your old Keds.
+If you are going to run, or do whatever physical training you do, buy the right shoes for the job.
 Have your feet professionally fitted.
 The people at our local Fleet Feet are great at helping fit your foot, and find the best shoe for your foot.
 It is worth it to pay an expert.
 It costs far less than the medical bills that shoes with poor support can create!
 You can always go find your next pair on-line at a discount.

 To Think about When Choosing a Shoe